OmarT123/El7a2ni/README.md

 2. npm i
-3. npm start
+3. npm run el7a2ni-start

 #### front-End Terminal
 1. To install packages (You need to change the directory to backend first: `cd .\frontend\`)

 2. npm i
-3. npm run dev
+3. npm start